-Indeed, the cathedral builders have indeed built in Chartres a unique building in the world, entirely designed according to the architectural style of its time, yet distinguished by its originality: Chartres Cathedral is austere and elegant, vast and rigorous, radiant and balanced, wise and daring.
+Indeed, the cathedral builders have constructed in Chartres a unique edifice in the world.
+It was entirely designed according to the architectural style of its time, yet distinguished by its originality.
+Indeed Chartres Cathedral is austere and elegant, vast and rigorous, radiant and balanced, wise and daring.

 History of Chartres Cathedral